 Asset valuation assignments are typically conducted in accordance with the Royal Institution of Chartered Surveyors (RICS) Valuation Standards.
 The MCI process for conducting valuations consolidates information gathered from technical records and site visits as well as a proprietary 'in-house' database to derive a baseline value of the assets under consideration.
 Adjustments are then made taking into account the age and condition of the equipment.

 Depending on the nature of the assignment, the scope of work may be expanded to include a review (from a technical viewpoint) of:

-Reports follow a structured format and typically include an introduction to the assignment and the valuation approach to be adopted, a description of the assets, details of the assumptions made, value calculations and a valuation statement.
-Reports are issued either as a stand-alone technical document or as part of a portfolio together with legal, commercial and financial documents.
+Reports follow a structured format and typically include an introduction to the assignment, an outline of the valuation approach or approaches to be adopted, a description of the metal processing assets, details of the assumptions made, value calculations and a valuation statement.
+Written valuation reports are issued either as a stand-alone technical document or as part of a portfolio together with legal, commercial and financial documents.